by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 The cost of OxyContin addiction, or the heroin addiction that can grow out of it, is colossal, both on a personal, individual basis and on a national basis involving the cost to society of an estimated seven million people who have abused OxyContin since its introduction twenty years ago.
 The nation will be paying for the consequences of misprision, misappropriation, and misuse of OxyContin for decades to come.
 It will be expensive.
 With a revenue stream of 31 billion dollars from OxyContin accruing to its manufacturer, Purdue Pharma, I have a suggestion as to where some of the funding might be sought.

-[Update: Within two years after I published this post, several States had entered into lawsuits against Purdue Pharmaceuticals, citing its marketing and distribution practices as contributing causes of the opioid epidemic.]
+[Update: Within two years after I published this post, several States had entered into lawsuits against Purdue Pharmaceuticals, citing its marketing and distribution practices as contributing causes of the opioid epidemic.
+In late October, 2020, the Federal government settled with what was left of Purdue Pharma and its personnel.]